JMoore01/CurrencyExchange/README.md

 * Take user input of a country code and verify that it exists in the AP
 * Take user input of a second country code and validate it
 * Give user an option to display the available country codes
-* Handle the case of the user input
+* Handle user input wuth case insensitivity
-* Take the two inputs and display the conversion rate between their crespective currencies
+* Take the two inputs and display the conversion rate between their respective currencies
 * Handle malformed input gracefully
 * Handle invalid country codes gracefully
-* Handle HTTP response errors
+* Handle HTTP response errors - TO DO